-A combined NSP/DLI colloquium covering designated topics.
-Open to students completing the language portion of their studies.
+A colloquium covering designated topics, open to students completing the language portion of their studies.
 Cultures; current domestic and foreign policy; and security problems of selected countries in the areas of specialization.
 Graded on Pass/Fail basis only.

 NS 3751 Area Colloquium in European Studies II (2-0).